-- Finally, you invite members to the group.
-Once they’re added, they have access to and can respond to conversations in the group mailbox.
+Finally, you invite members to the group.
+Once they’re added, they have access to and can respond to conversations in the group's Collaborative Inbox.

 The advantages of Google Collaborative Inbox

-Google Collaborative Inbox probably won’t completely revolutionize your customer support, but it could have a positive impact.
+Google Collaborative Inbox probably won’t completely revolutionize your team's approach to email, but it could have a positive impact.

 The disadvantages of Google Collaborative Inbox

-Especially when compared to a specialized support tool, there are some clear disadvantages to using Google Collaborative Inbox as a customer service tool.
+Especially when compared to a specialized support tool, there are some clear disadvantages to using Google Collaborative Inbox for email management.

 It's missing tools for efficiency

 One of the biggest advantages of a shared inbox tool is efficiency.
-Though Google Collaborative Inbox is arguably more efficient than handling support tickets out of multiple personal email accounts, it’s still quite limited.
+Though Google Collaborative Inbox is arguably more efficient than handling incoming communications out of multiple personal email accounts, it’s still quite limited.

 For example, many paid, shared inbox tools include features that allow you to automate certain manual tasks, such as assigning customer conversations to specific team members.
 Google Collaborative Inbox doesn't provide any automation capabilities.

-Google Collaborative Inbox also doesn’t provide the ability to see when another agent is actively replying to a customer or has already sent a response.
-Having that information means two agents don’t respond to the same customer with different replies, saving time for your team and limiting confusion for customers.
+Google Collaborative Inbox also doesn't provide the ability to see when another person is actively replying to an email or has already sent a response.
+Having that information means two employees don’t respond to the same message with different replies, saving time for your team and limiting confusion for people outside of your organization.

-The features mentioned above greatly reduce the effort for support staff and let them focus on providing the highest quality support possible, and improve overall team performance.
+The features mentioned above greatly reduce the effort for your staff, let them focus on providing the highest quality support possible, and improve overall team performance.

 There's no reporting

 Over the last few years, nearly every facet of business has become very data-driven.
 Customer support is no exception — and for good reason.
 Having access to things like conversation trend data or team and individual performance metrics can help you drastically improve the support you provide your customers, clients, patients, or students.:

-- Understanding your conversation volume and average handle time could inform how many agents you need to hire.
+Understanding your conversation volume and average handle time could inform how many employees you need to hire.

-- Knowing why your customers are asking for help could guide the creation of new self-service content and suggest product improvements, both of which can lower incoming support requests.
+Knowing why people are asking for help could guide the creation of new self-service content and suggest product or organizational improvements, both of which can lower the quantity of incoming emails.

-- Understanding individual performance metrics means you’re able to properly set expectations for agents, which is very useful for everyone.
+Understanding individual performance metrics means you’re able to properly set expectations for your staff, which is very useful for everyone.
 In fact, research shows employees who know what’s expected of them at work tend to be more engaged.